Back to Blog

 Power Rack vs Smith Machine for Home Gym Singapore

-QUICK ANSWER: POWER RACK VS SMITH MACHINE HOME GYM SINGAPORE
+QUICK ANSWER: POWER RACK VS SMITH MACHINE HOME SINGAPORE

 The Real Talk: Power Rack or Smith Machine?

-The catch?
-HDB ceiling height is 2.4m, which rules out full-size power racks unless you go for a shorter model.
+The catch with full-size racks: HDB ceiling height is 2.4m, which rules out 90% of imported racks.
 I learned this the hard way when my first rack wouldn't fit.
-And Singapore's humidity means you need powder-coated steel, not bare metal that rusts in 6 months.
+Singapore's humidity also means you need powder-coated steel, not bare metal that rusts in 6 months — another reason most Lazada rack listings end up returned.

 Featured Home Gym Equipment